 For Incas, Cuzco was the belly button of the world.
-A visit to this region tumbles you back into the cosmic realm of ancient Andean culture – knocked down and fused with the colonial imprint of Spanish conquest, only to be repackaged as a thriving tourist center.
+A visit to this city and its nearby ruins tumbles you back into the cosmic realm of ancient Andean culture – knocked down and fused with the colonial imprint of Spanish conquest, only to be repackaged as a thriving tourist center.
 The capital of Cuzco is only the gateway.

 If it’s breathtaking ancient ruins or immersion in uninterrupted wilderness that you crave during your journey, listen up.
 The rocky, remote Central Highlands can match Peru's better-known destinations for these things and more – with the almost absolute absence of other travelers.

 The best-protected tract of the world’s most biodiverse forest, the strange, sweltering, seductive country-within-a-country that is Peru’s Amazon Basin, is changing.
 Its vastness and impenetrability have long protected its indigenous communities and diverse wildlife from external eyes.

 Arequipa province is Peru’s big combo ticket, with authentic historical immersion and white-knuckle Andean adventure inhabiting the same breathing space.
 Imagine the cultural riches of one of South America’s finest historic cities just a few hours’ drive from the world’s two deepest canyons and you’ll get a hint of the dramatic contrasts here.

 Ground zero for outdoor-adventure worship in Peru, the Cordilleras are one of the preeminent hiking, trekking and backpacking spots in South America.
 Wherever you throw your gaze, perennially frozen white peaks razor their way through expansive mantles of lime-green valleys.